hemantksingh/messup-learn/fundamentals/data/Data Pipelines.md

 **Change data capture** (CDC) instead reads the write-ahead log or binlog, the stream the database uses for replication: every insert, update and delete, in order, with almost no load on the source.
 Debezium publishes each change as an event.
 Kleppmann (*Designing Data-Intensive Applications* ch.
 11): the log is the source of truth and every downstream store is a derived view kept current by consuming it.

-CDC is also the plumbing behind the **transactional outbox** in [Asynchronous Messaging](../messaging/Asynchronous%20Messaging.md): event and state change are written in one transaction and CDC publishes the outbox rows, so they cannot disagree.
+CDC is also the plumbing behind the **transactional outbox** in [Messaging Fundamentals](../messaging/Messaging%20Fundamentals.md#the-transactional-outbox): event and state change are written in one transaction and CDC publishes the outbox rows, so they cannot disagree.

 ## Formats and schema